ucsb-seclab/jackal/README.md

 ## Generic Checker

-This script is used to find possible targets for an end-to-end exploitation of a confused deputy vulnerability.
+This script is used to find possible "generic" targets (see Section 4.3 in the paper) for an end-to-end exploitation of a confused deputy vulnerability.
 Please read the note in the [generic_checker.py](https://github.com/ucsb-seclab/jackal/blob/master/FindContractTargets/GenericChecker/generic_checker.py) for more information.
 Usage:

 ```bash
 $ cd jackal/FindContractTargets/GenericChecker